MGDSoft/sails_angular-client-side-auth/README.md

 $ configure all apps (Facebook, Twitter, Google, Github, Linkedin)

-Be careful, I`m not a expert in node.
+### Be careful, I`m not a expert in node.

-This method to authenticate with angularjs (with cookie) its ugly, and if you want use your api for others programs you will need to make changes to the server.
+# pros

+- Easy use

+# cons

+- Cookie to get user state
+- Need Server change in restful support

-# All pull request are welcome !!
+### All pull request are welcome !!